How to Generate Project Report from MS Project Files in Java with GroupDocs.Viewer

 Step 1: Define Document Path

-Specify the location of your MS Project file:
+Specify where your MS Project file lives:

 String documentPath = "YOUR_DOCUMENT_DIRECTORY/SAMPLE_MPP";